DevSidd2006/Reconciliation-Engine/frontend/README.md

 1. **Backend Integration**: Ensure backend API endpoints are implemented
 2. **Socket.IO Server**: Add Socket.IO to FastAPI backend
 3. **CORS Configuration**: Enable CORS for frontend origin
-4. **Keycloak Setup**: Configure Keycloak realm and client (optional)

 5. **Testing**: Add unit and integration tests

 ## 📝 Development Notes

 - The app uses mock data when backend endpoints return errors
-- Keycloak is disabled by default for easier development
+- Mock authentication is used for simplified development
 - Socket.IO will gracefully degrade if server is unavailable
 - All components are responsive and mobile-friendly